 The center stage effect simplifies the decision.
 Rather than consider all the choices equally, you search out the middle item.

 Now consider the options you offer clients.
 Which options are your most popular?
 Consider how to narrow what you offer.
 Then place the ideal choice in the middle of the list.

 The center stage effect has a cousin called the compromise effect.
 With three options stacked next to each other, we avoid picking the items on the left or right.
 Those end options feel risky while the middle item feels safe.

-Many entrepreneurs now offer packages, where they bundle various services together.
-Ideally, you want to offer three options.Many entrepreneurs now offer packages, where they bundle various services together.
+Many accounting professionals now offer packages, where they bundle various services together.
+Ideally, you want to offer three options.Many #accounting professionals now offer packages, where they bundle various services together.
 Ideally, you want to offer three options.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 You will be surprised at how most clients choose the middle-priced package.

 You now know about the way people choose.
 Next, we’ll discuss how to apply psychological pricing to your options.